oloughlinc/reddit-clone-ASPNET/RedditCloneASP/README.md

 # Reddit-Clone-ASPNET
-**[This project is currently in progress]**

 A front-to-back web application that mirrors the basic functionality of a comment-reply forum such as Reddit.
 This project is built as an exercise.
 The backend is built in C# on .NET 7 with Entity Framework and uses a PostgreSQL database server.
 I chose the architecture before planning the rest of the project, with the idea that part of the challenge here is applying a given system to the needs of a single application.

 The front-end of this project is kept basic using static file hosting on a .NET server along with plain HTML / JavaScript.
-Bootstrap is used for simple and responsive CSS formatting.
+Bootstrap is used for simple and responsive CSS formatting and styling.

 ### Database Considerations